classic-terra/core/docs/core/proto-docs.md

-<a name="terra.treasury.v1beta1.QueryExemptListResponse"></a>
+<a name="terra.treasury.v1beta1.QueryBurnTaxExemptionListResponse"></a>

-### QueryExemptListResponse
+### QueryBurnTaxExemptionListResponse
-QueryExemptListResponse is response type for the Query/ExemptList RPC method.
+QueryBurnTaxExemptionListResponse is response type for the Query/BurnTaxExemptionList RPC method.

 | Field | Type | Label | Description |